SiriDB/siridb-docs/content/select/aggregate_functions/count.md

  Arguments   | Description
  ----------- | -----------
- ts (optional) | A timestamp.
-It determines the end of the time span over which the number of point are counted.
-If there are points beyond the end point, they will be captured in a second time span that ends at `ts+(ts-1970)`.
+ ts (optional) | Time window.
+It can also be a timestamp that determines the end of the first time bucket starting at 1970-01-01.

 ### Return value